AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 ```

 ## Deploy Operator
-An _operator node_ is one that's dedicated to hosting user data.
-When deploying multiple operators there are a few things to keep in mind:
+An _operator node_ hosts user data.

+Deployment considerations:

 * Make sure each cluster has a unique name -- If multiple operators share a cluster, then when querying, results from **only 1**
 of the operators will be returned.
 More information can be found in  [high-avilability](../../high%20availability.md).
 * Make sure each operator has a unique name
 * If the operators are on the same physical machine, make sure each operator has unique port values.

-The following is done through the AnyLog CLI.
 * Attaching to the CLI (node name: `operator1-node`)
 ```shell
 docker attach --detach-keys=ctrl-d operator1-node
 ```
 * Detaching from Docker container: `ctrl-d`

+Issue the following configuration commands on the AnyLog CLI.

 1. Set license key - this step is done automatically, if set as environment variable
 ```anylog